Polygonum x bohemicum, P. cuspidatum, P. sachalinense, P. polystachyum

 Due to their widespread use, the lack of natural predators, and their ability to spread by root and stem fragments, invasive knotweed species have spread and become widely established throughout North America and Europe.
 Knotweed clones can completely clog small waterways and displace streamside vegetation, increasing bank erosion and lowering the quality of riparian habitat for fish and wildlife.
 Rapid spring growth and deep, extensive roots enable knotweed to outcompete most other plants, even small trees and shrubs.
 Knotweeds can tolerate partial shade and are most competitive in moist, rich soil.
 Invasive knotweed species are commonly found along roadsides and on stream banks but also may be present in yards, vacant lots, edges of fields, parks and many other places.

-These species are also on the Washington quarantine list (known as the prohibited plants list) (external link) and it is prohibited to transport, buy, sell, offer for sale, or to distribute plants or plant parts, seeds in packets, blends or "wildflower mixes" of these species, into or within the state of Washington.
+These species are also on the Washington quarantine list (known as the prohibited plants list) and it is prohibited to transport, buy, sell, offer for sale, or to distribute plants or plant parts, seeds in packets, blends or "wildflower mixes" of these species, into or within the state of Washington.
+For more information see Noxious weed lists and laws.

 Stems are stout, cane-like, and reddish-brown.
 The plants die back at the end of the growing season but their old reddish-brown canes often persist.
 The stem nodes are swollen and surrounded by thin papery sheaths.
 Leaves are either heart-shaped or spade-shaped or somewhere in between.
 The flowers are small, creamy white to greenish white, and grow in showy plume-like, branched clusters from leaf axils near the ends of the stems.
 The fruit is 3-sided, black and shiny.